 CW5 Curran has deployed with the 43d Military Police Brigade in support of Operation Iraqi Freedom from August 2005 to October 2006 and Operation Enduring Freedom, Afghanistan from March 2011 to April 2012.

 His awards include the Bronze Star Medal (1 Bronze Oak Leaf Cluster), Meritorious Service Medal (4 Bronze Oak Leaf Clusters), Army Commendation Medal (1 Silver Oak Leaf Cluster and 1 Bronze Oak Leaf Cluster), Army Achievement Medal (1 Bronze Oak Leaf Cluster), Afghanistan Campaign Medal (2 Stars), Iraqi Campaign Medal (2 Stars), and the Meritorious Unit Commendation.

 CW5 Curran is a graduate of the Warrant Officer Senior Service Education Course at the U.S. Army Warrant Officer Career College at Fort Rucker, Alabama.
 He has an Associate of Arts Degree from the Community College of Rhode Island and a Bachelor of Science Degree in Public Administration from Roger Williams University.

-CSM Moniz is a graduate of the US Army Sergeants Major Academy at Fort Bliss, TX and is a Senior at Roger Williams University pursuing a Bachelor of Science degree.
+CSM DeCecco is a graduate of the US Army Sergeants Major Academy, Fort Bliss, Texas and holds an Associate’s degree in liberal arts, a certificate in Emergency Management, and is currently enrolled in a BS program at the Roger Williams University.